asyncapi/website/pages/blog/event-driven-api-documentation-made-simple-clientside-rendering.md

 ### <a name="wc"></a>Web Components

 To generate documentation from your AsyncAPI file, you can use it as an element of an HTML webpage or as a web component in any other web framework you choose.
-You can do this by implementing [web-react-components](https://github.com/asyncapi/asyncapi-react/blob/next/docs/usage/web-component.md).
+You can do this by using [web-react-components](https://github.com/asyncapi/asyncapi-react/blob/next/docs/usage/web-component.md).

 1️⃣ Just create a **.html** file then copy and paste this code 👇